Airport Noise Compatibility Efforts

 Public Involvement Efforts

 In the past there has been significant public involvement on airport noise issues in addition to the 14 CFR Part 150 noise compatibility public processes.
 One notable effort is known as the Phoenix Ad Hoc Committee on noise that resulted in the "Phoenix 28 recommendations" for noise abatement.
 Many of the committee's recommendations were regarding regulatory measures that were not legal under Federal law or were not supported by the Cities of Phoenix and Scottsdale.
-The Phoenix 28 recommendations (PDF) and the FAA response (PDF) are very informative and remain true today, in spite of their age (1988).
+The Phoenix 28 recommendations and the FAA response are very informative and remain true today, in spite of their age (1988).

 Additionally, following the 1997 14 CFR Part Noise Compatibility Study approval, the airport formed an ad hoc Community Working Group (CWG) to further address citizen concerns about aircraft noise.
 A significant number of meetings were held and the CWG Meeting Minutes contain a significant amount of information on aircraft noise abatement, flight paths and previous airport/community dialog.